Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Cohomology of hbar and the Coxeter Arrangement

 \section{Cohomology of \texorpdfstring{$\bar{\fh}$}{hbar} and the Coxeter Arrangement}

-In this section, we establish a bijection between the poset given by the strata of $\bar \fh$ with the intersection lattice of the Coxeter arrangement defined by the root system $\Phi.$ As a consequence, we deduce the Betti numbers of $\bar \fh$ from known results in \cite{OT} in the classical cases, and SageMath computations in the exceptional cases.
-Finally, we state some combinatorial results which are useful for explicit description of the strata in the classical cases.
+In this section, we establish a bijection between the poset given by the strata of $\bar \fh$ with the intersection lattice of the Coxeter arrangement defined by the root system $\Phi.$ As a consequence, we deduce the Betti numbers of $\bar \fh$ from known results in \cite{OT} in the classical cases, and from results in \cite{OS1} or alternatively SageMath computations in the exceptional cases.

 Recall the stratification $\mathcal C$ of $\bar \fh = \sqcup \ \mathring C(\Psi)$ from Corollary \ref{strat}, and note the following easy consequence of this stratification.
 For $\Psi$ a $k$-step good root subsystem of $\Phi$, we consider the corresponding homology fundamental class $\Fund_{\Psi} \in H_{2(r-k)}(\bar \fh, \mathbb Z)$ determined by the $(r-k)$-dimensional subvariety $C(\Psi)$, and the corresponding cohomology class $\xi_{\Psi} \in H^{2(r-k)}(\bar \fh, \mathbb Z)$ defined by the property that $\langle \xi_{\Psi}, \Fund_{\Theta} \rangle = \delta_{\Psi, \Theta}$ for each $k$-step good root subsystem $\Theta$ of $\Phi.$